webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Here's how the results of running that snippet look.

-On the left, you can see dedicated sections for GitHub Apps.
+On the left, you can see dedicated sections for GitHub Apps.<br>
-They are called Check Suites.
+They are called Check Suites.<br>
-There's a number of named Check Runs under each.
+There's a number of named Check Runs under each.<br>
-On the right, there's a content related to the selected Check.
+On the right, there's a content related to the selected Check.<br>
-You can see a test outcome, a button, a picture, some Markdown-formatted description and an annotation.
+You can see a test outcome,<br>
+a button,<br>
+a picture,<br>
+some Markdown-formatted description<br>
+and an annotation.

 You can customize all of it!

 >>>>>